drmohundro/drmohundro.github.io/_posts/2011-10-14-build-windows-conference.markdown

 ---
+layout: post
-title: //BUILD/ Windows Conference
+title: "//BUILD/ Windows Conference"
 date: 2011/10/14
+category: blog
+---

 So, a few weeks ago I was able to attend the BUILD Windows conference in Anaheim.
 I'm guessing you heard something about it.
 The last time Microsoft